bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-project-changed|

-If you have used some non-public emai classes like ``EmailSetupConfiguration``, ``EmailSetupProviderUtil`` or ``SimpleMailSender`` then you need to touch your project, because they no longer exists.
-We are currently building a public API for mail mail.
-It is already available but non offical public yet:
+If you have used some non-public email classes like ``EmailSetupConfiguration``, ``EmailSetupProviderUtil`` or ``SimpleMailSender`` then you need to touch your project, because they no longer exist.
+We are currently building a public API for mail.
+It is already available but not officially public yet:

 .. code-block:: java